wincent/masochist/content/blog/demons.md

 One of my favorite posters at Facebook says "Don't mistake motion for progress".
 This one speaks to me because I have historically found it all too natural to fall into a pattern of "busy work", where I allow a bunch of low-impact activity to give me a sense of achievement and relief simply because I am moving quickly, even if that means moving in a direction that is orthogonal to my primary goal.

 Other posters chant, "Focus on impact" and "What would you do if you weren't afraid?".
 When I was dominated by fear, these posters didn't help me much.
 If anything, they made things worse by reminding me of how out-of-place I felt and how ill-made for the environment.
 Classic chronic Imposter Syndrome even after multiple years at the company.
-(In fact, I think I just come up with a name for this related phenomenon, "Im-Poster Syndrome": the condition of suffering from motivational-poster-induced anxiety).
+(In fact, I think I just came up with a name for this related phenomenon, "Im-Poster Syndrome": the condition of suffering from motivational-poster-induced anxiety).

 Sometimes you can feel such a disconnection that you wind up swimming in all these things without any of them really impinging on you.
 Even the great ones that should resonate with you, like "Done is better than perfect" (or the satirical inverse, "Perfect is way better than done"), and which should be a useful antidote to procrastination and paralyzing perfectionism.
 There are good messages in here, but you can become deaf to them.